thotro/arduino-dw1000/README.md

  3. Select the downloaded ZIP file of the DW1000 library
  4. You should now see the library in the list and have access to the examples in the dedicated section of the IDE

+Note that in version 1.6.6 of your Arduino IDE you can get the library via the Arduino library manager.

 Contents
 --------